rui-han-crh/quine-mccluskey-minimizer/README.md

 # Quine McCluskey

-Quine McCluskey is a method that takes in a set of minterms and produces the essential prime implicants that covers all the minterms.
-When combined with disjunctions, this produces the simplest disjunctive normal form, also known as the sum of products expression.
+[Quine McCluskey](https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm) is a method that takes in a set of minterms and produces the essential prime implicants that covers all the minterms.
+When combined with disjunctions, this produces the simplest disjunctive normal form (DNF), also known as the sum of products expression.

-The implementation in this program will take in _any_ boolean expression and automatically group it into a naive disjunctive normal form (DNF).
+The implementation in this program will take in _any_ boolean expression and automatically group it into a naive disjunctive normal form.
 This is done through expressing each group of terms with the same operator in Polish notation, such that they form a tree.
 ```
              +
        _____ |_______